 - Budget-Friendly is possible as hostels are cheaper, getting local foods and splitting where possible helps.

-- Best for Adventure and go a little overboard with the little adventures that are possible, it makes one of the awesome experiences.
+- Best for Adventure and going a little overboard with the little adventures that are possible, it makes one of the incredible experiences.

 These are the reasons to make a solo trip to Iceland as it confirms all sorts of fun and frolic you’d desire.
 If you like being outdoors you have it all, Mountains, glaciers, volcanoes, mud pots, fjords, sea cliffs, etc. So splurge a bit more and treat yourself to an experience you’ll remember forever.